rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 echo $JUMP_IP
 ```

-* Use sshuttle to create a ssh vpn via the jump host as a daemon:
+* Use sshuttle to create an SSH VPN via the jump host as a daemon:

 ```
 sshuttle --dns -NHr "aro@${JUMP_IP}"  10.0.0.0/8 --daemon